LukasWoodtli/WebPage/pelican/content/system_construction.md

             previousHandlers[index] (index)
         END;
         Activities.CallVirtual(NotifyNext,
+                               ADDRESS OF awaitingQueues[index],
+                               processors[index]);
     END Handle;

 - Very powerful to write IRQ handlers in to levels
-- Possible with cooperative multi tasking
+- Possible with cooperative multitasking

 ##### Lock-Free Memory Management

 - Allocation/Deallocation by lock-free algorithms
-- Buddy system: old apporach but simple when returning blocks and merging them in free memory
+- Buddy system: old approach but simple when returning blocks and merging them in free memory
 - Mark-and-sweep
     1. Traverse heap and mark used blocks
     2. Remove all unmarked blocks